Cargo and Freight Agents

 Top 3 Cargo Agent Jobs

-• Border Patrol Agent (Entry Level) – Up to $60,000 Hiring Bonus - United States Customs and Border Protection - Columbus,OH
+• Border Patrol Agent (BPA) Entry Level New Hire Sign-On and Retention Incentives - United States Customs and Border Protection - Columbus,OH

 Border Patrol Agent (BPA) Entry Level NEW RECRUITMENT AND RETENTION INCENTIVES!
 IMPORTANT NOTICE: Duty assignments available at the time of offer may include the Southwest Border, including prioritized locations.
 U.S. Border Patrol determines duty...